iluvjava/Maths/Notebook 2.0 markdown/AMATH 584 Numerical Linear Algebra/Regularization.md

 Where the constant $\lambda$ is call the hyperparameter.
 This is a problem that is going to produce a unique solution for the over deteremined system.

-The norm is exchangable: [Norm](Matrix%20Theory/Norm.md) for more of it There is more about regularization, see [Regression and Model Selection](Regression%20and%20Model%20Selection.md) for more.
+The norm is exchangable: [Norm, for Beginners](Matrix%20Theory/Norm,%20for%20Beginners.md) for more of it There is more about regularization, see [Regression and Model Selection](Regression%20and%20Model%20Selection.md) for more.